 Learning How to Support Gay Students

 It is a fact that a person does not need to be gay to be an ally to someone who is.
-All an ally needs is comfort and confidence in one’s own self and a desire to accept and normalize anything a young person brings to the table.
-I can pretty easily draw the line between the time of my life when I could truly do this and when I just thought I could.
-I still mentally cringe when I remember my responses to some of the students with whom I crossed paths early on in this career.
+All an ally needs, in order to be a support, is comfort and confidence in one’s own self and a desire to accept and normalize anything a young person brings to the table.
+I can pretty easily draw the line between the time of my life when I could truly do this and when I only thought I could.
+I still mentally cringe when I remember my responses to some of the students with whom I crossed paths, early on in this career.

-My lesson: Any young person may be questioning their romantic preferences.
-And if they are looking for support from a trusted adult, they will find a way to broach the topic, potentially in a very subtle way.
+My lesson: Any young person may be questioning his or her romantic preferences.
+If that person is looking for support from a trusted adult, they will find a way to broach the topic, potentially in a subtle way.
 Kids confronting their sexuality will likely be very self-conscious, potentially confused, and often alone.
-They will rarely come out and say, “I think I’m gay and I’m dying to talk about it, but I’m way too embarrassed to just tell you”.
+They rarely come out and say, “I think I’m gay and I’m dying to talk about it, but I’m way too embarrassed to just tell you.”
 Teens and pre-teens who are ready to reach out will find a moment that feels right to them.
-Being conscious and “in the moment” is a very practical skill for being attuned to young people and truly connecting with and supporting them.
+Being conscious and “in the moment” is a very practical skill for being attuned to young people, and for truly connecting with and supporting them.

 My lesson: Children and adolescents are most vulnerable before they come out to a trusted adult.
 That is the time when they need to receive messages that they are not alone and that they are perfectly okay.
-Several years ago I decided the best plan for me was to post lots of signs and symbols in my room at school marking the territory as gay-friendly.
-When topics of homo- or bi-sexuality come up in conversation, I address them directly but casually, completely normalizing the subject matter.
-And if a student asks me point-blank about my orientation, I answer them honestly and cheerfully.
-I want to make it clear that queer and questioning students have a peer and ally right in their vicinity and that happiness is entirely possible for them exactly as they are.
+Several years ago I decided the best plan for me was to post lots of signs and symbols in my room at school, marking the territory as gay-friendly.
+When topics of homo- or bi-sexuality come up in conversation, I address them directly, but casually—completely normalizing the subject matter.
+If a student asks me, point-blank, about my orientation, I answer them honestly and cheerfully.
+I want to make it clear that queer and questioning students have a peer and ally right in their vicinity, and that happiness is entirely possible for them exactly as they are.

 One group that came in to talk with me included a boy I know casually by sight and through a couple of his friends.
 I asked him if he wanted a pin and he looked in my eyes for a split-second before accepting one.
 The next day, I passed his group in the hallway and he reached out and gave me a huge, spontaneous hug.
-I think that brief moment in my office made a connection for him and I hope that he will dare to trust me if he needs support or just a friend during this particular moment of his life.
-Connecting with adolescents is amazing, challenging, and supremely rewarding, and can be a true blessing if approached with care, compassion, and confidence.
+I think that brief moment in my office made a connection for him, and I hope that he will dare to trust me if he needs support, or just a friend during this particular moment of his life.
+Connecting with adolescents is amazing, challenging, and supremely rewarding.
+It can be a true blessing, if approached with care, compassion, and confidence.

 I am so happy to hear that classroom teachers are becoming more aware of this issue and the ways that they can offer help to students who may feel confused and lonely due to coming to terms with the fact that they could be gay or lesbian.
 I have often wondered how I would feel if my own child said she was gay, and I hope that I will be as openminded as I generally feel.
 So for me as a parent to know that there are going to be others whom I can count on as support in that vein if ever I need it makes me feel good.
 I know that teachers and those who deal with students on a daily basis have to be so strong and willing to listen, and I would just like to say thank you for everyone who does that at home and at work everyday.